Is CBD Psychoactive? Yes, it is!

 If you were to go by this definition alone, even a glass of water can potentially be psychoactive.
 As if you were to be dehydrated and have a nice refreshing glass of water; the substance (water) would most definitely changing both your mood and perception.

-There are other definitions for psychoactivity of substances such as the ability cross the blood-brain barrier – but this would include the coconut-based MCT oil we use in our CBD Drops that turns into ketones to be psychoactive after being broken down by your body, as ketones are a great source of energy for your brain.
+There are other definitions for the psychoactive quality in substances, such as the ability cross the blood-brain barrier – but this would include the coconut-based MCT oil we use in our CBD Drops that turns into ketones to be psychoactive after being broken down by your body, as ketones are a great source of energy for your brain.

 Psychoactive vs. Psychotropic?

-What confuses things even further is the word psychotropic.
-Both word psychoactive and psychotropic are currently being used almost interchangeably, and depending on the source of information – they may or may not mean the same thing, or almost exactly the same thing.
+What confuses things even further is the term psychotropic.
+Both terms psychoactive and psychotropic are currently being used almost interchangeably, and depending on the source of information – they may or may not mean the same thing, or almost exactly the same thing.

-For example, if you were to look for the definition in Collins dictionary, they are both defined as “Psychotropic/Psychoactive drugs are drugs that affect your mind.”
-However, in Merriam-Webster psychotropic is “acting on the mind” whereas psychoactive is “affecting the mind or behavior”.
+For example, if you were to look for the definition in the Collins dictionary, they are both defined as “Psychotropic/Psychoactive drugs are drugs that affect your mind.”
+However, in the Merriam-Webster psychotropic is “acting on the mind”, whereas psychoactive is “affecting the mind or behavior”.

-The definition between the two, and the fact that it is commonplace for these terms to be used interchangeably, has completely eroded any differentiation between the two terms that there may have been in the beginning.
+Their definitions often lead them to be used interchangeably, which has completely eroded any differentiation between these two terms that there may have been in the beginning.

-At Green Stem CBD we have chosen to refer to our CBD products non-psychotropic, as we feel the word is more well suited for this purpose.
+At Green Stem CBD, we have chosen to refer to our CBD products as non-psychotropic, as we feel this best describes the compound.

 The question you should be asking